syncfusion-content/blazor-docs/blazor/toast/how-to/add-dynamic-template.md

 ---
 layout: post
-title: How to Add Dynamic Template in Blazor Toast Component | Syncfusion
+title: Add dynamic template in Blazor Toast Component | Syncfusion
-description: Checkout and learn about Add Dynamic Template in Blazor Toast component of Syncfusion, and more details.
+description: Learn here all about Add dynamic template in Syncfusion Blazor Toast component and more.
 platform: Blazor
 control: Toast
 documentation: ug
 ---

-# Add dynamic template
+# Add dynamic template in Blazor Toast Component

 Toast supports to change templates dynamically with displaying in multiple toasts.
 You can change the toast properties while calling in the `Show` method.